 Weaning is not only about getting the timing right, there is the issue of the right food at the right time.
-Before you make the purchase, ensure that it has kitten written on it.
+Before you make the purchase, ensure that it has a kitten written on it.
 Kittens are better off with wet kitten food before they graduate into solid food.
-The wet kitten food provides just the right amount of protein, calories and fat for the kitten’s healthy growth and development.
+The wet kitten food provides just the right amount of protein, calories, and fat for the kitten’s healthy growth and development.
 Still, you can also use dry food which you soak with water.

 Don’t forget you are starting the weaning with a mixture of wet kitten food and kitten formula.

-The method of feeding matters a lot too.
+The feeding method matters a lot too.
 Kittens differ and some methods may not work for each kitten.
 Some would need the mixture to be blended into smoothie and served in a bottle.
 This is closer to what they were used to.
 For others, your fingers or tongue depresser may work better.

 Take note of how well the kittens accept the food with the method you use.
 This is important, as kittens can easily inhale food if forcefully fed which can cause life-threatening aspiration pneumonia.
 If one method doesn’t work out well, try another and still supplement with bottle feeding.
 That way you ensure they feed properly.